fivetran/dbt_salesforce/README.md

 - This package enables users to:
   - Understand the performance of your opportunities
-  - Understand what is going on in your sales funnel and
   - Drill into how the members of your sales team are performing
   - Have a daily summary of sales activities
-  - Access an enhanced contact list
+  - Leverage an enhanced contact list
   - View more details about opportunity line items

 This package also generates a comprehensive data dictionary of your source and modeled Salesforce data via the [dbt docs site](https://fivetran.github.io/dbt_salesforce/)